-8. How is tuition paid?
+6. How is tuition paid?

-9. How does the School debit system work for spending allowance and expenses?
+7. How does the School debit system work for spending allowance and expenses?

 All charges other than tuition and the technology fee are paid out of the funds that are placed by you in your daughter’s Oldfields debit account.
 You will make deposits into your daughter’s school debit account to cover fees associated with Riding, the Academic Strategies Program, Herky’s School Store, etc. The billing office will send an updated debit account statement on a monthly basis.
 It is your responsibility to ensure that there is enough cash on hand in the account to cover related expenses that are due each month.

 The descriptions below are some of the charges that you may see listed on the student’s debit account statement which is emailed to you at the end of each month.
 The debit account is meant to be fully funded at all times to support any charges that may occur.
-Oldfields reserves the right to deny allowance withdrawals or charges due a lack of funds.
-A worksheet with further details is included in the Registration Forms.
+Oldfields reserves the right to deny allowance withdrawals or charges due to a lack of funds.
+A worksheet with further details is included in the Enrollment Forms.
 Types of debits include:

 Allowance – money released to your daughter on a weekly basis for her personal spending on or off campus.
 Her allowance can accrue from one week to the next if she does not withdraw the full weekly amount.
 The maximum allowed per week is $50.

-Herky’s School Store/Restricted – the amount the parent specifies that the student can spend on purchase of food items, drinks, and apparel.
+Herky’s School Store/Restricted – the amount the parent specifies that the student can spend on the purchase of food items, drinks, and apparel.
 Some parents choose to set a monthly limit in this category.

 Riding Program – All charges for the Riding Program are run through the debit account.
 A signed contract by the parent is required before any debits are made.

 Extraordinary Funds – used to release money to a student outside of her normal allowance limit.
 If your daughter requires extra money for a weekend, is participating in a School fundraiser, or needs to reimburse another party, this category will be used along with a notation that states why the money is being released.
-In most cases this will require parental permission.
+In most cases, this will require parental permission.

-Miscellaneous – covers testing fees, special apparel such as class t-shirts, and transportation to/from doctor’s appointments, airports, or train stations
+Miscellaneous – covers testing fees, special apparel such as class t-shirts, and transportation to/from doctor’s appointments, airports, or train stations.

 Please note that we do require an email from a parent before we release extra money to a student.
 Limitations in categories such as Allowance or Restricted School Store may be changed at any time by the parent.

-For more information, contact Mary Katherine Koehler, Assistant to the Business Manager, at 443-662-1012 or KoehlerMK@OldfieldsSchool.org.
+For more information, contact Mary Katherine Koehler, at 443-662-1012 or at KoehlerMK@OldfieldsSchool.org.